Western Sydney University

 Master of Psychotherapy and Counselling

-Blends rigorous academic study with immersive clinical training, preparing graduates to become compassionate, reflective and effective practitioners in diverse mental health settings.
+Engage in immersive clinical training that prepares graduates to become compassionate, reflective and effective practitioners in diverse mental health settings.

 Course overview